Case Study: Managing pastoral care

 Using the Bookings module for pastoral care

-One of the many great features of this workflow is that you can assign 'overseers' to resources (and booking Types).
-So in this example, Pastor Alison is not only a resource that can be assigned to pastoral bookings, but Pastor Alison has been set as an overseer and will therefore receive email notifications when she is added (as a resource) or removed from a pastoral booking, or when a booking is edited.
+A great feature of the Bookings module is that you can assign 'overseers' to resources (and booking Types).
+So in the example above, Pastor Lindsey is not only a resource that can be assigned to bookings, but Pastor Lindsey is set as a resource overseer to receive optional notifications when she is added (as a resource) or removed from a pastoral booking, or when a pastoral booking is edited.

-Similarly, you can easily create a "Pastoral Appointment" booking Type, with custom booking questions for all the important information you need when booking an appointment.
-Travel time can be accommodated too using the "Set up" and "Set down" times.
-The "Send booking" option can then be used as a form of "appointment booking confirmation" that can be emailed out to the person having the appointment.
-Notes can be added against the booking, and of course you'll get clash warnings if you try to double-book the pastoral team member.
+You could even create a "Pastoral Appointments" booking Type, with custom booking-related questions for gathering all the important information you need when booking an appointment.
+You could even factor in travel time (time on either side of the booking time) if you wanted to be creative!
+And the "Send booking" email could be sent as an "appointment booking confirmation".
+Helpfully, notes can be added against bookings, and perhaps most importantly, you'll get clash warnings if you try to double-book a pastoral team member (resource).

-There are several advantages to using the Bookings module for aspects pastoral care: -
+There are several advantages to using the Bookings module for aspects of pastoral care: -

-- The appointment bookings can be shared collaboratively - with team members seeing one another's bookings if desired.
+- Appointment bookings can be shared collaboratively - with team members seeing one another's bookings if desired

-- Multiple pastoral care team members (resources) can be assigned to one booking.
+- Multiple pastoral care team members (resources) can be assigned to one booking if needed

-- Visibility of resources can be restricted to User Groups, meaning that only members of the user group can view that resource's appointments/bookings, keeping them confidential from other bookings.
+- Visibility of resources can be restricted by User Group, meaning that only pastoral care team user group members can view those appointments/bookings, keeping them confidential from your other bookings

 How are you using ChurchSuite?

 The above suggestions are by no means an exhaustive list.
-These are just a sample of the different ways that I've used features in ChurchSuite to help with managing and delivering pastoral care in my own church, and also some features I've seen used well in other churches.
-We'd love to hear how you're using ChurchSuite to help you organise and manage your pastoral teams and the care they deliver.
-If you send us your suggestions we'll happily add them into this case study so that others can benefit from your ideas too.
+These are just some of the ways that I've used, or seen others use the features within ChurchSuite to help with managing and delivering pastoral care.
+How are you using ChurchSuite to help organise and manage pastoral teams - we'd love to hear from you and add them to this case study so that others can benefit from your experiences too.

 All the best!